khwang0/COMP2026-2223PA1/readme.md

 Should the teaching team see fit, students may be requested to attend an interview to explain about their program.
 Students failing to attend such interview or to demonstrate a good understanding of their own program may result in mark deduction.

+> Special thanks to Leo Lau and Sherry Wong for initial comments and debug.